 - This is a formalized series of questions and commands designed to point toward any psychiatric or neurologic problems, such as depression or schizophrenia.

-- The questions may seem silly or insultingly easy, but they are designed to highlight disordered thinking and disorientation that could signal mental illness.
+- The questions may seem insultingly easy, but they are designed to highlight disordered thinking and disorientation that could signal mental illness.

 Physical examination: The medical professional performs a head-to-toe physical examination to look for a medical problem, particularly one that could contribute to the person having suicidal thoughts.